YinHK-gameDev/unity-learn/Multiplayer & Network/Network Manager HUD/README.md

 Use the default "localhost" in this field if you are running** multiple instances of your game on one computer**, to test multiplayer interactivity.
 To do this, you can **create a standalone build of your game**, and then **launch it multiple times on your computer**.

+This is a common way to quickly test that your networked game interactions are functioning as you expect, without you needing to deploy your game to multiple computers or devices.

+When you want to test your game on **multiple machines within the same network (that is, on a LAN)**, you need to put the address of the person acting as host into the **"localhost"** text field.

+The **person acting** as the host needs to tell their **IP address** to everyone running LAN clients, so that you can type this into the box.

+When the client is attempting to connect, the HUD displays a **Cancel Connection Attempt button**.
+Click this if you want to stop trying to connect to the host.

+If the connection is successful, the HUD displays the **Stop (X) button**.
+Click this if you want to stop the game on the client and disconnect from the host:

+> Unity has a built-in **Network Discovery system**, which **allows clients to automatically find hosts on the same local network**.
+However, this is not built into the **Network Manager HUD**, so you need to enter the address manually.
+You can integrate the **Network Discovery system** into your game when you replace the **Network Manager HUD** with your own UI.